cbshiles/KALX-libfms/doc/fms/finance.md

 arbitrage free results in them selling undervalued and buying overvalued instruments.
 Eventually the real world catches up and the company takes a P&L hit.

-The Fundamental Theorem of Asset Pricing shows assuming a model is arbitrage free places constraints on price dynamics.

 ## Definitions